ArdanaLabs/apps-team/ctl/mlabs-meeting.md

 - They're releasing V1 this week (5-30-2022)
 - Api should be mostly stable.
-- Over the next month, change will be made to the API and back-ported to V2.
+- Over the next month, changes will be made to the API and back-ported to V2.
 - They’re investigating getting support set for the Vasil hardfork.
 - They want to deprecate some runtime dependencies and simplify the deployments.